Chart Color Schemes

 Bassendean - Eden Hill - Ashfield performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-The area's university qualification rate is 29.9% among residents aged 15+, exceeding the SA4 region average of 24.3%.
-Bachelor degrees are the most common at 20.0%, followed by postgraduate qualifications (6.2%) and graduate diplomas (3.7%).
-Vocational credentials are also prominent, with 34.5% of residents aged 15+ holding such qualifications - advanced diplomas at 10.6% and certificates at 23.9%.
+The area's educational profile is notable regionally, with university qualification rates of 29.9% among residents aged 15+, surpassing the SA4 region average of 24.3%.
+This reflects the community's emphasis on higher education.
+Bachelor degrees are most prevalent at 20.0%, followed by postgraduate qualifications (6.2%) and graduate diplomas (3.7%).

 Frequently Asked Questions - Education